grantbow/fit/FIT.md

 `tag_wtf`

 Keys and values should not be case sensitive as consistent case in filesystem names will speed up working with issues.
+The unix convention of all lower case may help reduce accidental mistakes.

 Three character file extensions on tag files are not recommended.

 Tag files may be empty or contain arbitrary text.
 Tools should allow for the preservation of the rest of the file while editing.
-This can be useful if a team member includes contextual information like why this issue was given this tag, historical comments, etc.
+This can be useful if a team member includes contextual information like why this issue was given this tag, historical comments, etc. though updating the Description text may better meet team needs.

 These tag files seem a good compromise between data processing needs and the needs of the people using the system with or without custom tools.